 Camera Mitchell Camera, Panavision Primo Lenses, Panavision Panaflex Gold II, Panavision C- and E-Series Lenses, Panavision Panaflex Millennium XL, Panavision Primo, C- and E-Series Lenses, Panavision Panaflex Platinum, Panavision C- and E-Series Lenses, Arriflex 435, Panavision C- and E-Series Lenses

-Laboratory Consolidated Film Industries (CFI), Hollywood (CA), USA (processing and prints), Technicolor, Hollywood (CA), USA (color and prints)
+Laboratory Consolidated Film Industries (CFI), Hollywood (CA), USA (processing) (prints), Technicolor, Hollywood (CA), USA (color) (prints)

 Film Length N/A